PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Methodology

-\paragraph{\textbf{Coarse Gaussian Head Generation}} To fully leverage the head shape prior that resides in the FLAME model, we initialize the coarse Gaussian point with sparse vertices (about 5000 points) on the neutral FLAME model in the canonical space.
+\paragraph{\textbf{Coarse Gaussian Head Generation}} To fully leverage the head shape prior that resides in the FLAME model, we initialize the coarse Gaussian point with sparse vertices (5,023 points) on the neutral FLAME model in the canonical space.
 Our target is to regress the deformation offset for shape refinement of regions that FLAME cannot model, e.g., long hairs, glasses, and caps.
 To supervise the shape deformation with RGB input images, Gaussian attributes for each point are also regressed for differentiable Gaussian Splatting.

-To get started, we assign positional embedding to each point and utilize learnable multi-layer perceptron (MLP) modules to project the channel of features into the token channel $C_t$ of transformers as follows:

-where $V$ is the spatial position of each vertice and $\gamma$ the L$\_$frequency sinusoidal encoding as in NeRF~\cite{NeRF}.
-To extract the texture and shape information in the given unposed image, we utilize the pre-trained DinoV2~\cite{DinoV2} for feature extraction.
-Inspired by ~\cite{DPTICCV2021,LAM_Sig25}, we fuse features derived from both shallow and deep layers to obtain both local and global image features $F_{I}$.
+To get started, we assign positional embedding to each point and utilize learnable multi-layer perceptron (MLP) modules to project the channel of features into the token channel $C_t$ of transformers as: $F_{P_0} = MLP(\gamma(V)),$ where $V$ is the spatial position of each vertice and $\gamma$ the L$\_$frequency sinusoidal encoding as in NeRF.
+To extract the texture and shape information in the given unposed image, we utilize the pre-trained DinoV2~\citep{DinoV2} for feature extraction.
+Inspired by ~\citep{DPTICCV2021,LAM_Sig25}, we fuse features derived from both shallow and deep layers to obtain both local and global image features $F_{I}$.
 Specifically, an MLP fuses the $\{5,12,18,24\}$ layers of features in DinoV2 into $C_t$ token channels of features as:

 where $F_{D_{i}}$ is the $i_{th}$ layer of DinoV2 features and $\mathcal{C}$ is the concatenation operation.